Categories

 Limitations

 Wetting agents and other fire suppression formulations protected as trade secrets are excluded because global warming potential is unavailable.
-We list common fire suppressants, but our list isn't exhaustive.
-We provide an option to enter externally calculated emissions.
+We list common fire suppressants, but our list is not exhaustive.
+We provide an option to enter externally calculated emission factors as custom sources.
 To calculate emissions from fire suppressants not listed, we recommend that clients contact their suppliers to obtain a global warming potential value.
-Multiply this value by the weight of fire suppressant releases in kilograms and then convert it to metric tons (*0.0001).
+Multiply this value by the weight of fire suppressant releases in kilograms and then convert it to metric tons.

 Sources